kamilwojcik/cfluxim/README.md

 ## More details

 Only muons are implemented at the moment, but implementation of other particles is possible, if needed.
-It is precisely described in the [presentation](https://github.com/kamilwojcik/cfluxim/blob/mcord/presentation/presentation.pdf)
+The tool is precisely described in the [presentation](https://github.com/kamilwojcik/cfluxim/blob/mcord/presentation/presentation.pdf)

 # Dependencies